KingDez04/AirBnB_clone/README.md

-<h1>ALX AirBnB Clone</h1>
+<h1>AirBnB Clone</h1>

 <h2>Description of the Project</h2>
-The ALX AirBnB Clone is a project that aims to replicate the core functionalities of the popular vacation rental website, AirBnB.
-This project is part of the ALX Software Engineering program, where students learn and apply various software development concepts by building a simplified version of the AirBnB website.
+The AirBnB Clone is a project that aims to replicate the core functionalities of the popular vacation rental website, AirBnB by building a simplified version of the AirBnB website.

 The project is divided into several parts, each focusing on different aspects of web development:
 <ul>